Shailesh-Singh-Bisht/Shailesh-Singh-Bisht/README.md

 ---

 ## 💬 Beyond Code
 🎵 I sing (yes, really).
-🎬 I analyze films like a scriptwriter with a debugger.
+🎬 I analyze films like a screenwriter with a debugger.
 🧙‍♂️ I worldbuild fantasy quests for fun — and someday, maybe for games.

 ⚡ Side Quest: Exploring **Narrative Design** — where branching paths, player choice, and clever dialogue shape the world.